 What compliance costs should I expect if I operate outside Delaware?

-Foreign qualification in your operational state typically costs $100–$300 initially, plus annual fees and taxes in that jurisdiction.
-This doubles your compliance burden and often eliminates cost savings from Delaware incorporation for companies primarily operating elsewhere.
+Foreign qualification in your operational state typically costs $70 to $500 initially, plus annual fees and taxes in that jurisdiction.
+This doubles your compliance burden and often eliminates cost savings from Delaware formation for companies primarily operating elsewhere.
+California, for example, imposes an $800 per year minimum franchise tax through its Franchise Tax Board on top of the roughly $70 Secretary of State registration fee.